MERRIMACK COLLEGE HOLDS OFF NORTHEASTERN, 2-1

-Sophomore forward Stephane Da Costa had a power-play goal and an assist for Merrimack
+Sophomore forward Stephane Da Costa picks up goal and assist for Warriors

 BOSTON, Mass. - Despite outshooting the Warriors, 25-13, in the last two periods, No. 18 Merrimack outlasted Northeastern, 2-1, on Friday night at Matthews Arena.
 Sophomore forward Steve Quailer broke through and netted his first goal of the season in an effort to rally a comeback in the third period.

 The Huskies outshot Merrimack, 28-25, on the evening while sophomore netminder Chris Rawlings made 23 stops and MC's Joe Cannata steered aside 27 attempts.

 Justin Daniels made his second-consecutive start and logged his first point of the season while senior Mike Hewkin recorded his third assist in as many games.

 Northeastern's defense made a pair of strong stands to start off the first period.
 Hewkin was able to sweep out a loose puck that was ripe for a rebound before the Huskies killed off sophomore Drew Ellement's holding penalty at 5:42 of the first period.
 The Warriors rattled off a couple grade-A chances, highlighted by Brandon Brohag ringing one off the left pipe from the left dot, but Northeastern was able to keep MC off the board despite a wave of Warriors' chances.

 The Huskies took to the power play at 10:29 of the first after Kyle Bigos was flagged for holding.
 Freshman Jamie Oleksiak offered up Northeastern's lone shot, but it nearly found the back of the net.
 Cannata managed to get the last stitch of his glove on the puck to turn away the blast from between the circles.